lattera/articles/personal/2021-10-20_home_infra/article.md

 This laptop (a Thinkpad T410) runs HardenedBSD 13-STABLE.
 I've set it up with lagg so that I can transition seamlessly from wired to wireless without having to worry about terminating any connections.

+Most of the systems I play with on a daily basis run HardenedBSD 14-CURRENT.
+So it's good to have at least one 13-STABLE system around, especially a laptop, so that I can make sure the changes I backport (aka, Merge From Current (MFC)) to 13-STABLE work properly.

 ## Tor-ified Network